Leviticus 19 – Many Various Laws

 And the LORD spoke to Moses, saying, “Speak to all the congregation of the children of Israel, and say to them: ‘You shall be holy, for I the LORD your God am holy.

 a.
 You shall be holy: The idea behind the word holy is “separate.”
 As it is applied to God, it describes God’s apartness.
 It means that God is different than man and from all others; different in His being and different in the greatness and majesty of His attributes.
 He has a righteousness unlike any other; a justice unlike any other; a purity unlike any other – and love, grace, and mercy unlike any other.

 i.
 Part of this idea is that God is not merely a super-man; His being and character are divine, not human.
 The divine is a different order of being than the human.

 b.
 Be holy, for I the LORD your God am holy: God is separate from man and from all creation.
 Yet because humans are made in the image of God, they can follow in His steps and also be holy.
-In this context, Israel was to be different, separate from the nations, the peoples, around them.
+In this context, Israel was to be different; separate from the nations and the peoples around them.

 i.
 To be holy means to be more like God, our separation unto Him and His truth – and naturally, separating ourselves from those things that are not like Him and not according to His truth.

 ii.
 “A people created and governed by God are intended to represent Him and the truth concerning Him to other people.”
 (Morgan)